acaraballo003/ScheduleMe/README.md

 ## Other
-Encrypting package to encrypt user passwords (BCRYPT DID NOT WORK ON MY COMPUTER)
+Encrypting package to encrypt user passwords

 ### Concerns:
 How do I keep checking for conflicts short?
 I don't want to iterate through a gigantic list for every new class. (asynchronus functions maybe.)